Sussex County Miners

+The Sussex County Miners are a professional baseball team based in Augusta, New Jersey.
+The Miners compete in the Frontier League (FL) as a member of the East Division in the Atlantic Conference.
+The team plays its home games at Skylands Stadium, originally known as Skylands Park until 2014.

-The Sussex County Miners are a professional independent league baseball team based in the Augusta section of Frankford Township in Sussex County, New Jersey, United States.
-The Miners are members of the East Division of the Frontier League, an independent baseball league which is not affiliated with Major League Baseball.
-They were originally members of the Canadian American Association of Professional Baseball (Can-Am League) and joined for the 2015 season.
+Founded during the 2015 Can-Am League expansion, the Miners have qualified for the playoffs five times, and have won the 2018 Can-Am League Championship in four games against the Québec Capitales.
+The Miners are not currently affiliated to any Major League Baseball teams, but are official MLB Partners since 2020.
+They were originally members of the Canadian American Association of Professional Baseball (Can-Am League) until 2020.
 They joined the Frontier League for the 2020 season when it absorbed the Can-Am League.

-The Miners' home stadium is Skylands Stadium, in Augusta near the Sussex County Fairgrounds.

 The team is owned by Sussex Professional Baseball, LLC.
 The Miners' mascot is Herbie the Miner.

 History of professional baseball in Sussex County

 Skylands Stadium, originally called Skylands Park, opened in 1994.
 The stadium was built for the relocating Glens Falls Redbirds, who at the time were the St. Louis Cardinals' New York–Penn League affiliate and were playing in Glens Falls, New York at East Field.
 The team was relocating for the second time in as many years after playing in Hamilton, Ontario in 1992.

 The team became known as the New Jersey Cardinals after moving to Sussex County and played there until 2005.
 Following the season, the Cardinals announced they were relocating their New York–Penn League affiliate to University Park, Pennsylvania, where it became known as the State College Spikes.

 The Can-Am League announced shortly after the Cardinals' move was made official that they would be expanding for the 2006 season and adding a team in Sussex County.
 Owned by the same ownership group that held the New Jersey Jackals, the new team was named the Sussex Skyhawks after a contest where fans submitted names.
 The Skyhawks won the league championship in 2008, but folded in 2010.

 Skylands Park was also a temporary home for the Newark Bears of the Atlantic League of Professional Baseball in their inaugural season; the Bears played their first 20 home games there while Riverfront Stadium in Newark was being built.